pratty010/Boxes/Try_Hack_Me/Blue/Write_up.md

 \
 We see we have indeed backgrounded our session.

-## ESCLATE
+## PRIVESC

-1. Research online how to convert a shell to meterpreter shell in metasploit.
-What is the name of the post module we will use? - **post/multi/manage/shell_to_meterpreter**
+1. We are going to create a msf shell from the shell we have got.
+This will give us additional functionality to dig around the box.
+We use the one found here and set the `Session` to the open session we have.

+**Output**

 ```bash
 msf5 exploit(windows/smb/ms17_010_eternalblue) > search shell_to_meterpreter